The Bankrate promise

 Drawbacks: The investment options may be limited as you’ll likely want to keep a comfortable amount of your vital health care funds in safe, liquid assets.
 You may also exhaust all the funds if you encounter a major medical need while still employed.
 Once you are on Medicare you can no longer contribute to an HSA even if you are still employed, although you can continue to use accumulated funds.

 If you’ve exhausted the other retirement savings options or they don’t apply, you can always save money in a taxable brokerage account.
 You won’t get any help from your employer here – no match, for example – but you can invest in what you want and you can choose the broker that works best for you.
 So, if you’re searching for low-cost brokers or you need to trade specific funds for free, you can do that.

 Key benefits: No limit on contributions, complete flexibility in investment choices, potential to access low-cost options compared to a 401(k), easy to set up, no limit on the number of accounts, can withdraw funds at any time without penalty.

-Drawbacks: Realized capital gains are taxable, lack of diversification or a bear market could limit gains, contributions are after-tax.
+Drawbacks: Realized capital gains are taxable as are investment income such as dividends and interest, lack of diversification or a bear market could limit gains, contributions are after-tax.
 (Here is Bankrate’s review of best brokers for beginners.)